 If you’re a B2B marketer, maybe you’d argue that TJ’s isn’t an applicable example.
 You’re sick of all those B2B commentators who put consumer brands on a pedestal and tell you to emulate them.
 How are we supposed to make tech platforms as enticing as Peanut Butter Filled Pretzels?!

-Maybe omnichannel is failing some B2B marketers because they’re so coy about selling their own product.
+Maybe omnichannel is failing some B2B marketers because they’re so coy about selling their product.
 Maybe they just need to say, without varnish, what’s in it for the customer.
 I say "maybe" because, like TJ’s, you need to figure out what your competitors aren’t doing.

 An omnichannel strategy is supposed to differentiate your brand from competitors, but usually, it makes brands indistinguishable.
 Content marketing, for example, promotes content that tries to avoid seeming sales-focused.
 However, when brands fight for the same SEO keywords and write the same blog headlines, no one is fooled.
 No brand stands out.

-If your omnichannel strategy is a mirror-image of everyone else’s, it’s not really a strategy.
+If your omnichannel strategy is a mirror-image of everyone else’s, it’s not a strategy.
 Maybe the most surprising, unusual, endearing thing you could do is create channels that make it darn clear you want to sell something.

 A funhouse for who?